hannahlang/EDA-Preprocessing-Evaluation-Functions/README.md

 ### ClassifierErrorAnalysis.py
 #### 1. ClassifierErrorAnalysis()
 A class that performs error analysis for classification models in various forms.
-Methods are described below.

 ## feature_processing
 ### NumericalScaler.md